wp-plugins/wordpress-csv-importer/readme.txt

 the user needs help for.
 Some pages will have video tutorials and screenshots.
 The online support content will be free.

 = Paid Services =
-I doubt any developer will deny that plugins of this nature generate a high level of support demand.
-I've created a paid edition of the plugin with many unique features and new approaches.
-The ability to export data, delete any database table and generally manipulate the blog are available.
-The paid edition will be supported with Web Services created with SOAP and generally aimed at developers who will use it more or anyone who has a complex project.
-I can also be hired however I urge everyone to try the free edition, the consider buying the full edition and only then considering paying me.
+A very advanced paid edition and services are available if needed.
+However I urge everyone to try the free edition first.
-It is my goal to make Wordpress CSV Importer easy and quick enough for anyone to use.
+For a donation I can add requests for new features to the top of the to do list.
+If there is something you would like the plugin to do but want to avoid paying for the full edition, there are always options.

 = Free v Paid =
 It is very important to me that I deliver a useful free plugin for the Wordpress community to use.
 I must also support